manishbajra2000/movie-recommender-system/README.md

 A **movie recommendation system** built with Python and Streamlit that suggests similar movies based on a precomputed similarity matrix.
 Movie posters are fetched dynamically from The Movie Database (TMDb) API.

+You can also run the live app here: https://movie-recommender-manish.streamlit.app

 ---

 ## 🛠 Features